The first piece of advice I'd give to anyone who wants to start a business is this: "Have a plan."

 "Go over to the restaurant and get that Motherfucker over here!
 Call him on the phone!"

 I went over, glad to get away, found the number and called.
-There was about an hour until my shift started at Leslie's and I wanted to watch this guy get his ass chewed out.
-I waited from in front of Leslie's until I saw George and Bob get out of a car and go into the space down the street.
+There was about an hour until my shift started at The Villa and I wanted to watch this guy get his ass chewed out.
+I waited from in front of the restaurant until I saw George and Bob get out of a car and go into the space down the street.
 I walked over and I could hear the screaming before I even got to the barbershop.

 The profanity wafted through the window towards me, "Motherfucker...goddamn ruined...stupid fuck..."